dataiap/dataiap/day2/README.md

 <a href="ex4_map.png"><img src="ex4_map.png" width="500" /></a>

+You'll notice that if you plot more candidates, they are very difficult to see because their donations are eclipsed by Obama's.
+One way is to use a log scale instead of a linear scale when mapping donations to colors.
+What this means is to first take the `math.log` of the donations before using the above code.

+Here's some sample code for computing a log

+    import math
+    math.log(100) # log of 100

 <!--## Exercise 4:

 Per-State amount on a map.
 Tricky, need to pick proper mapping between data range and color range (probably research in this!)-->